-1. Type and Level: Outcome, Key
+Type and Level: Outcome, Key

+Rationale:

-2. Rationale: Recognition that Louisiana's citizens who are low-income should receive pro bono services.
+Recognition that Louisiana's low-income citizens should receive pro bono services.

-- 3. Use: A sound legal education program remains committed to the premise that providing services to low-income citizens on a probono basis is important. - 4.
-Clarity: None needed. - 5.
-Validity, Reliability and Accuracy: Data will be retrieved from the Southern University Law Center Legal Clinics and Outreach Services.
+A sound legal education program remains committed to the premise that providing services to low-income citizens on a pro bono basis is important.

+None needed.

+Validity, Reliability and Accuracy:

+Data will be retrieved from the Southern University Law Center Legal Clinics and Outreach Services.
 The clinics have been in existence for more than 35 years.
-The indicator will be calculated using the cumulative number of citizens served. - 6.
-Data Source, Collection and Reporting: Data will be retrieved from the Southern University Law Center Clinical and outreach programs.
-A record keeping system has been in existence for approximately 35 year.
+The indicator will be calculated using the cumulative number of citizens served.

+Data will be retrieved from the Southern University Law Center's Clinical and Outreach Programs.
+A record-keeping system has been in existence for approximately 35 years.
 The indicator will be calculated using the cumulative.
 Also, Data will be gathered annually.
 The indicator will be reported at the end of the fourth quarter.
-This will allow time for collection, aggregation, and editing of the data. - 7.
-Calculation Methodology: The number of citizens served by pro bono clinical and outreach services. - 8.
-Scope: The indicator is the aggregate number of citizens who receive pro bono services.
+This will allow time for the collection, aggregation, and editing of the data.

+The number of citizens served by pro bono clinical and outreach services.

+The indicator is the aggregate number of citizens who receive pro bono services.

+Caveats?
+Limitations or weaknesses?
+Does the source of the data have a bias or agenda?

-- 9. Caveats: No real weaknesses.
-The reader must understand that this indicator reflects the cumulative number of citizens served annually by pro bono services. - 10.
+No real weaknesses.
+The reader must understand that this indicator reflects the cumulative number of citizens served annually by pro bono services.

+The Law Center collects the data and is responsible for its analysis and quality.

 Responsible Person: The Law Center Director of Clinical Legal Education collects the data and is responsible for its analysis and quality.
 The Director of Clinical Legal Education is:

-Virginia Listach,

-Director,
+VIRGINIA LISTACH,

-Clinical Education
+Director, Clinical Education

 Phone: 225-771-3333

-2 Roosevelt Steptoe Drive Baton
+2 Roosevelt Steptoe Drive

-Rouge, Louisiana 70813
+Baton Rouge, Louisiana 70813